motis-project/motis/tools/protocol/README.md

 - `types-in-unions` (bool): If true, `_type` tags are generated in unions, otherwise the FlatBuffers default is used
 - `tagged-type-suffix`: If `types-in-unions` is set to true and a type is used in a union, the generated type with the type tag uses a name with this suffix added
+- `explicit-additional-properties` (bool): If true, explicitly add `"additionalProperties": true` to all schema object types.
+Although this is the implicit default, some tools incorrectly use `"additionalProperties": false` as the default.

 ### OpenAPI